 City Park Apartments offers a selection of serviced apartments in locations outside the Zentrum – be sure the location suits you.
 Another serviced apartment company worth checking out is Trinom business apartments.
 And Studio44 have three apartments for rent in central areas of Leipzig.

-Finally, a funky little serviced studio flat, available for rent by day, week or month and in a great location on the ‘Karli’ in Südvorstadt, can be found at www.karli79.com.
-I’ve stayed here a few nights and think it’s a cool pad.
+Finally, a funky little serviced studio flat, available for rent by day, week or month and in a great location on the ‘Karli’ in Südvorstadt, can be found at Karli79.com.
+Friends stayed here a few nights and thought it was a cool pad.

 [page content last updated April 2015]